-In the Netherlands, about one third of the drinking water is produced out of surface water that may contain all kinds of micropollutants (pesticides, pharmaceuticals, industrial compounds).
-A large fraction of these drinking water production sites use filtration by sorption onto activated carbon as an important barrier for micropollutants that are present in the water.
-The large surface area and pore characteristics of activated carbon allow sorption of a variety of chemical compounds until the maximum sorption capacity is reached.
-Operation of activated carbon filters is performed semi-continuously, i.e. water is fed continuously to a filter column and trickles through the filter media grains by gravitation.
+In the Netherlands, about one-third of the drinking water is produced out of surface water that may contain all kinds of micropollutants (pesticides, pharmaceuticals, industrial compounds).
+A large fraction of these drinking water production sites uses filtration by sorption onto activated carbon as an important barrier for micropollutants that are present in the water.
+The large surface area and pore characteristics of activated carbon allow the sorption of a variety of chemical compounds until the maximum sorption capacity is reached.
+The operation of activated carbon filters is performed semi-continuously, i.e. water is fed continuously to a filter column and trickles through the filter media grains by gravitation.
 The activated carbon filter is operated until the filter media are saturated with the dissolved substances that were originally present in the influent water.
-Then, after a runtime of approximately 1 to 3 years the filter media are replaced by fresh or regenerated material, and the same cycle is repeated.
-Competition with natural organic matter (NOM) that is always present in the water at much higher concentration than the micropollutants has a large influence on the saturation of the activated carbon.
+Then, after a runtime of approximately 1 to 3 years, the filter media are replaced by fresh or regenerated material, and the same cycle is repeated.
+Competition with natural organic matter (NOM) that is always present in the water at a much higher concentration than the micropollutants has a large influence on the saturation of the activated carbon.

-The objective of the SWI2019 challenge is to develop an efficient, numerical model that simulates multi-component sorption in activated carbon (plug flow) filtration.
+The objective of this challenge is to develop an efficient, numerical model that simulates multi-component sorption in activated carbon (plug flow) filtration.

 Activated carbon, in granular form (left) An activated carbon filtration vessel in water treatment practice (right).